Menu

 Helsinki High-Rise

-The redeveloped competition proposal “Etelä-Pasila” creates a new typology well north of the uniform perimeter blocks of downtown Helsinki.
-We believe the best possible future for the city includes a wide variety of neighbourhoods for the diversifying population to choose from.
+The redeveloped competition entry “Etelä-Pasila” creates a new typology well north of the uniform perimeter blocks of downtown Helsinki.
+We believe that the best possible future for the city includes a wide variety of neighborhoods for the diversifying population to choose from.

-The new High-Rise area creates an excellent possibility to connect the Pasila railway station via a continuous chain of green areas to central Helsinki through the Olympic Park.
-One of the main goals of our proposal is also to bring the beautifully rough character of the Pasila railyard up through the new high-rise district all the way to the station.
+The new high-rise area in Pasila creates an excellent possibility to connect the Pasila railway station via a continuous chain of green areas to central Helsinki through the Olympic Park.
+One of the main goals of our design is also to bring the beautifully rough character of the Pasila railyard up through the new high-rise district all the way to the station.
 This connection is shown primarily through landscaping; the whole main square with its stairs and pathways are laid in brick and the outdoor areas are turned into seemingly wild meadows and groves with deciduous trees and rainwater pools.

 Each individual tower has been given a specific character arising from it’s content and location on the site.
-The idea is not to create one huge, uniform sculpture, but to describe the content and uses of the buildings, be it various forms of residential uses or offices and commercial spaces.
+The idea is not to create one huge, uniform sculpture, but to describe the content of the buildings, be it various forms of residential use or offices and commercial spaces.

 Spatially diverse life between the buildings is catalyzed by the low buildings bordering open spaces, level variations, long and short vistas, and a wide selection of possible routes through the area.
 The outdoor spaces are green and intimate, yet metropolitan in nature.

-“Etelä-Pasila” has everything it takes to finally merge the area, split for decades by the main railway, into a new vibrant neigbourhood.
+“Etelä-Pasila” has everything it takes to finally merge the two sides of Pasila, split for decades by the main railway, into a new vibrant neighborhood.

-NAME: Helsinki High-Rise design-build competition, redeveloped proposal “Uusi Etelä-Pasila”
+NAME: Helsinki High-Rise design-build competition, competition entry “Uusi Etelä-Pasila”

 LOCATION: Helsinki, Finland

-PROGRAM: Masterplan for a high-rise district with nine towers, building design of the first four towers.
-Housing, retail, office, parking, approx. 100,000 m² gross total
+PROGRAM: Masterplan for a high-rise district with nine towers, building design of the first four towers in the western section of the district.
+Housing, retail, office, parking, approx. 105,000 m² gross total

-DEVELOPMENT PHASE TEAM AT ALA: Juho Grönholm, Antti Nousjoki and Samuli Woolston with Harri Humppi, Ivana Nordqvist, Maria Lomiak, Jack Foisey, Anastasiia Tomka, Anniina Kortemaa, Epp Jerlei and Petteri Littu
+TEAM AT ALA IN FURTHER DESIGN PHASES: Juho Grönholm, Antti Nousjoki and Samuli Woolston with Harri Humppi, Ivana Nordqvist, Sampo Honkala, Anniina Kortemaa, Jukka Valjus, Maria Lomiak, Jack Foisey, Anastasiia Ivtšenkova, Epp Jerlei, David Gallo, Chris Vingi, Virve Kaartoluoma, Tatu Rekola, Carolin Franke, Matti Kankkunen and Ludvig Borgenstam

 COLLABORATORS IN COMPETITION PHASE: MASU Planning, SITO, Sweco Rakennetekniikka, Entalcon, SAFETYMASTER Fire Engineers, KK-Palokonsultti, Festec, AAVA Reserach & Design, Akukon, Gaia Group, Kaupunkikettu, VIZarch, MIR, StoltMallit

-COLLABORATORS IN DEVELOPMENT PHASE: MASU Planning, Beauty & The Bit
+COLLABORATORS IN FURTHER PHASES: MASU Planning, Beauty & The Bit